 Soil Testing

-Truffle soil agronomy advice from legendary 'Country Dirtdoctor' Peter Brown, including a comprehensive soil report is available to new customers.
-On-going, extensive support is available for existing customers.
+Truffle soil agronomy advice from Peter Brown 'The Country Dirtdoctor', including a comprehensive soil report is available to new customers.
+Ongoing, extensive support is also available for existing customers.

+A soil test is essential to determine how to improve any soil, but many soil testing services available do not focus on aspects known to be critical for truffle culture.
+We recommend the "Truffle-Ready Soil Test", which incorporates the results of the latest research related to growing truffles.
 Not only does this provide an accurate measure of things like available nutrients, pH, Cation Exchange Capacity (CEC), and organic matter levels, but it includes detailed recommendations for improving the soil and managing the truffle/tree partnership.
 The developer of the Truffle-Ready soil test (Peter Brown) has many years of experience as a soil biologist and agronomist.
 His expertise on the soil requirements for the symbiosis between tree and truffle is widely recognised.

 Arranging a Soil Test